top of page

 Happily Ever After Fireworks in the Magic Kingdom during the Summer

-Must-See Cool KIDS’ SUMMER Experiences (and How to Plan Them)
+Must-See Cool KIDS’ SUMMER Experiences at Walt Disney World (and How to Plan Them)

-• Requires the Wildlife Express Train, which gives kids a seated break
+• Guests ride the Wildlife Express Train, giving families a seated break

 🧚♀️ Pixie Dust Pro Tip: Plan this for late morning or early afternoon when Animal Kingdom heat feels most intense.
-The train + indoor time makes a big difference.
+The train ride and indoor spaces make a huge difference.

 🤠 Toy Story Fun at Magic Kingdom

-At Magic Kingdom, Jessie’s Roundup takes over Diamond Horseshoe with crafts, dancing, and Toy Story pals.
+During Cool KIDS’ SUMMER, Jessie’s Roundup: A Rip-Roarin’ Revue takes over the Diamond Horseshoe in Magic Kingdom with crafts, dancing, and appearances from Jessie and her Toy Story pals.

 Why we love this for summer: